AGM – Saturday 19 March 2022

-We have around a thousand members all over the world.
+We have around 850 members all over the world.
 Membership is open to everyone – all you need to join us is to share our interest in the statistics and history of the game.

-Members receive our quarterly journal, The Cricket Statistician, and an annual voucher towards the cost of our publications.
+Members receive our quarterly journal, The Cricket Statistician, and an annual voucher, currently worth £8, towards the cost of our printed publications.
 They are entitled to a 33% discount on subscriptions to the Cricket Archive website and to the CSW cricket database.
 Members can also join our email forum to share information, ask questions and chat about topical cricketing issues.
-Details about the email forum and discounts are available in the Members Area; any member who does not have the password for this page should contact email@example.com.
+Details about the email forum and discounts are available in the Members Area; any member who does not have the password for this page should contact firstname.lastname@example.org.

 We publish a range of titles which are available in the ACS Online Shop.